Celtikill/static-site/docs/architecture/README.md

 This directory contains Architecture Decision Records documenting significant architectural choices made for the static website infrastructure project.

+> **📐 For high-level architecture overview**, see [Architecture Guide](../architecture.md).
+>
+> **ADRs provide the "why"** - This directory documents the rationale behind architectural decisions.
+The Architecture Guide provides the "what" and "how" - showing the implemented system design.

 ## What are ADRs?

 Architecture Decision Records capture important architectural decisions along with their context, rationale, and consequences.
 They provide: